-In the present case, the Panel is of the opinion that the Complainant's trademarks are distinctive and well known, which makes it difficult to conceive any plausible legitimate future use of the disputed domain name by the Respondent.
+In the present case, the Panel finds that the Complainant's trademarks are distinctive and well-known, which makes it difficult to conceive any plausible legitimate future use of the disputed domain name by the Respondent.

 The disputed domain name is currently passively held.
-The disputed domain name is not used for any bona fide offerings.
-The Panel believes that it is likely that the Respondent has registered or acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the disputed domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the domain name (par.
-4(b)(i) of the Policy).
 Countless UDRP decisions confirmed that the passive holding of a domain name with the knowledge that the domain name infringes another party's trademark rights is evidence of bad faith registration and use (see, in this regard, Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003 and also the panels' consensus view on this point, as reflected in the "WIPO Overview of WIPO Views on Selected UDRP Questions" at paragraph 3.2.).